YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 He awoke again, and this time everything was wrong.
 He felt better, stronger, but strange, as though the world had been bent out of shape.
 It was the dead of night.
 He was on the floor, by the burnt-out fire.
 His vision was bizarre, bright, even in the darkness, and moving his head felt slow and heavy.

 Pushing himself to his elbows made it worse.
-His arms hardly moved and there were strange rasping and scraping noises as he shifted his weight.
+His arms hardly moved, and there were strange rasping and scraping noises as he shifted his weight.
 His stomach roiled; he wanted to gorge himself, he wanted to vomit.
 He wanted to get out.

 He was too disoriented to stand but dragged himself inch by confused inch to the door.
 He pushed it open and squeezed through, falling down the small steps onto the garden.

-Outside he felt better; he breathed in deeply and felt his head clearing.
+Outside he felt better; he breathed in deeply his head cleared.
 Steadying himself, he looked down at his arms, only for waves of nausea to flow over him again.
 Where his arm should be was a dark scaly log, moving erratically as he watched it.
 Frantically he scuttled backwards, trampling herbs and flowers in his panic, but whichever way he went the black limbs followed until he finally crashed through the fence.
 That brought him to a stop, his huge chest heaving for air.

 He moved his right arm slowly, and the scaly arm to his right moved.
 He tried the same on the left, and the scaly arm there moved too.